Keyboard shortcuts

 • Router registration, regionManager bookkeeping, optional Peer.Bootstrap with initial peer list, leader campaign.

-3. Peers from other stores can be configured through transport.SetPeer(storeID, addr), allowing dynamic updates from a scheduler.
+3. Peers from other stores can be configured through transport.SetPeer(storeID, addr).
+In cluster mode, runtime routing/control-plane decisions come from PD.

 3.2 Command Paths

-• ReadCommand (KvGet/KvScan): validate Region & leader, flush pending Ready, then run commandApplier (i.e. kv.Apply in read mode) to fetch data directly from the DB.
-This yields leader-strong reads without a Raft round trip.
+• ReadCommand (KvGet/KvScan): validate Region & leader, execute Raft ReadIndex (LinearizableRead) and WaitApplied, then run commandApplier (i.e. kv.Apply in read mode) to fetch data from the DB.
+This yields leader-strong reads with an explicit Raft linearizability barrier.

 • ProposeCommand (write): encode the request, push through Router to the leader peer, replicate via Raft, and apply in kv.Apply which maps to MVCC operations.